thacherT1D/webdevstuff/JavaScript_Object_Model/Object_Oriented_Programming_in_JavaScript.desc.md

 By the end of this lesson, you will be able to:

-* Use the keywords `this` and `new` to create classes in javascript
-* Articulate the difference and benefits to adding methods to the prototype vs. the constructor function in Javascript
-* Explain encapsulation, abstraction, inheritance as an object-oriented concept
-* Create a class that inherits from the `Object` prototype
+* Build a __constructor function__ with instance variables
+* Explain what the __prototype__ is
+* Build a constructor function with instance variables and methods
+* Explain how `this` works in ES5 vs ES6
+* Explain how __prototypical inheritance__ works
-  * Create a sub-class that inherits from that class
+* Create a __subclass__ that inherits from another class

 ## Why are we doing this?

 Fact: at least 25% of unique visitors to Wikimedia (host to Wikipedia's media assets) in September 2016 have browsers that do not feature ES6/ES2015 classes.
-[Source](https://analytics.wikimedia.org/dashboards/browsers/#all-sites-by-browser/browser-family-and-major-hierarchical-view)
+[Source: Wikimedia Analytics](https://analytics.wikimedia.org/dashboards/browsers/#all-sites-by-browser/browser-family-and-major-hierarchical-view)

 In other words, there are plenty of browsers that cannot use ES6 classes, so we need to use ES5 techniques for such browsers.